adamluzsi/asynchronous/README.md

 ### known bugs

-In case of object_buffer error
+In rare case when you get object_buffer error
 * use .sync method on the async variable

 ```ruby